vp777/random-thoughts/Phishing Killer Recipe.md

  5. Spearfisherman: maintains and operates all the above, may catch an octopus occasionally by himself but to be effective he needs his tools
 	 - Simulated phishing campaigns

-Water: email source verification (e.g. dmarc), antivirus scan, attachment extension blacklist/whitelist, maybe some threat emulation and html sanitization
+Water: email source verification (e.g. dmarc), antivirus scan, attachment extension blacklist/whitelist, maybe some threat emulation and html sanitization (the controls here are supposed to be applied on email gateway)

 ## Execution